mongodb/docs/source/includes/fact-document-max-size.rst

-MongoDB v2.2 has a 16 megabytes limit on document size.
+Documents have a 16 megabytes size limit.